 Features and benefits

-Fusion Cystitis contains cranberry to help to reduce the frequency with which women experience medically diagnosed cystitis, plus:
+Fusion Cystitis contains cranberry to help decrease the occurrence of medically diagnosed cystitis in women.

-- Couch grass, which is used similarly in traditional Western herbal medicine, where it’s regarded as having anti-inflammatory and irritation-soothing benefits and as helping to flush out the urinary tract
+- Couch grass is traditionally used to relieve inflammation in Western herbal medicine, where it’s also traditionally taken to soothe irritated tissues and help flush out the urinary tract

 How it works

 If your doctor has diagnosed you with a mild case of cystitis (otherwise known as a bladder infection) you’ll be all too familiar with its characteristic symptoms, which may include a burning sensation when urinating.1

-In TCM, symptoms such as pain on urination, urinary frequency and urinary urgency are often seen as due to an excess of Damp Heat in the Bladder organ-meridian system.
+In traditional Chinese medicine (TCM), symptoms such as burning on urination, urinary is often seen as due to an excess of damp heat in the bladder organ-meridian system.

-The herbs phellodendron, alisma and pyrrosia are traditionally used to support the health and function of the urinary tract in TCM when damp heat is present in the bladder, in a situation known in Chinese medicine as bladder damp-heat pattern.
+The Chinese herbs alisma and pyrrosia are traditionally used to support the health and function of the urinary tract in TCM when damp heat is present in the bladder, in a situation known in Chinese medicine as bladder damp-heat pattern.

-Couch grass soothes irritation and helps flush out the urinary tract
+Couch grass traditionally soothes irritation and helps flush out the urinary tract in Western herbal medicine